Laplace-Carleson embeddings and infinity-norm admissibility: Laplace--Carleson embeddings

 Since $\|g_k\|_{\mathrm{L}^{\infty}}=1$, $\sum_{n\in\ZZ}\mathcal{C}_q[\mu_n]\lesssim \|\LL\colon \mathrm{L}^{\infty}\to \mathrm{L}^{q}(\CC_+,d\mu)\|^q$, with implied constants only depending on $q$. \end{proof}

-The sufficiency of \eqref{eq:NecessarySummability} can be extended to the situation where $\mathrm{L}^{p}$ is replaced by certain Orlicz spaces $\mathrm{L}^{\Phi}$.
+The sufficiency of \eqref{eq:NecessarySummability} for the boundedness of the Laplace-Carleson Embedding (\ref{Boundedness}) can be extended to the situation where $\mathrm{L}^{p}$ is replaced by certain Orlicz spaces $\mathrm{L}^{\Phi}$.
 For Orlicz spaces, we have the following variant of sufficiency of \eqref{eq:NecessarySummability}, generalizing the sufficiency part of Theorem \ref{thm:CharacterizationLpToLq}.